 Sunbeam Laser LEDs reviewAlmost every pc has LEDs.
 For example, the Power LED, the HDD LED, LEDs from CD-Rom drives, Keyboard LEDs, Display LEDs, and so much more.
 Most of these have an informative function, So why don't we just add some LaserLEDs from Sunbeam for our viewing pleasure?

-They are avaible in blue, red, green, purple and red-green-blue.
+They are available in blue, red, green, purple, and red-green-blue.

-First lets take a look on the specs :
+First, let's take a look at the specs :

 |Laser LED specifications|